Minhaz00/NodeJS-Tasks/10. Nginx L4 LB NodeJS service in AWS/README2.md

-# Nginx Layer 4 weighted Load Balancing on NodeJS-MySQL App in AWS
+# Nginx Layer 4 Load Balancing on Node.js servers (private subnet) in AWS

 This document outlines the process of setting up a `layer 4` load-balanced Node.js application environment using Nginx.
 The setup consists of two identical `Node.js` applications, an `Nginx` server.